andreiolaru-ro/FLASH-MAS/notes.md

 Some entity types are predefined, but a developer should be able to add any number of additional entity types.

+There are two types of pre-defined *virtual* entities which span the whole agent system are
+  * *the deployment* -- the entirety of the FLASH-MAS deployment; its life-cycle is identical to the life-cycle of the FLASH-MAS system; there is only one deployment.
+  * the support infrastructures -- collections of entities (pylons), which offer services to other entities in the system, especially services which involve communication, especially across machines;

+    e.g. one support infrastructure may be able to offer id-based communication for all agents in a deployment.

+Pre-defined *actual* entities are
+  * *nodes* -- they represent the presence of FLASH-MAS on a physical machine; normally a node for each machine is sufficient, but more complex setups may have more than one node on a machine;
+  * *pylons* -- they represent the presence of a support infrastructure on a node, and agents (or other entities) are able to use their services;
+  * *agents* -- the autonomous, pro-active entities that are able to interact among each other using support infrastructure (and, more concretely, pylons);
+  * *shards* -- entities encapsulating various functionality that may be useful o agents; the purpose of shards may be to:
+      * if the agent is a *Composite Agent*, the agent is composed exclusively by a set of shards which interact by means of an event queue;
+      * offer a more comfortable means for an agent to access the services offered by a pylon, when the pylon offers a *specific* implementation for a more general type of service (e.g. messaging);
+        * while it is perfectly possible for an agent of arbitrary implementation to skip using a shard and access the services offered by the pylon directly, using shards may be a more uniform manner of abstracting pylon services, since many shards may be already be implemented so that they can be used in composite agents.

+** Do we need entities at all? **

+The only truly mandatory entities are nodes, pylons and agents, which are implicit in an agent system.
+But nodes can be automatically created and configured, and default pylon implementations are offered, so the developer may used them explicitly only when needed.

 ### Loaders

-In order to support entities which need a special means of creation (e.g. implementations that require that the class is produced by a factory), the creation process is abstracted into Loaders. it si recommended that most entities can be loaded through `SimpleLoader`, which just creates a new instance of the entity.
+In order to support entities which need a special means of creation (e.g. implementations that require that the class is produced by a factory), the creation process is abstracted into Loaders.
+It is recommended that most entities can be loaded through `SimpleLoader`, which just creates a new instance of the entity.

 Choosing a loader
   * the default loader is `SimpleLoader`